Planning a wedding is often stressful – try planning three options for the same day, just in case! Let us help you!

 Tips for planning a Phase II wedding:

-- Social gatherings at a private home or space should be planned for a max of 50 people (including vendors) for indoors and 100 (including vendors) for outdoor spaces.
+- Social gatherings at a private home should be planned for a max of 10 people (including vendors) for indoors.
+Use a venue and licensed caterer for a reception of any size.

 - Plan to cap your guest list at 80 max and do not plan on buffet style services.
-Stick to plated service.
+Stick to plated service if you are having an event at a restaurant or venue indoors.

-- Table layouts should be by family not by groups of 8.
+- Table layouts should be by family with no more than 10 people at any table.

 - Consider renting smaller tables to fit families or couples as opposed to mixing people from outside of the same household at the same table.

-- If using large rounds or long and wide talbes, group couples or households with extra space in between others.
+- If using large rounds or long and wide talbes, group couples or households with extra space in between others if you must seat them at the same table.

 General Tips for Planning During COVID 19:

-- Order enough keepsake invitations for your immediate family and bridal party, for everybody else you will need to set up a digital invite, a wedding website for up to date information and links to streaming because you don’t know what phase we will be in on your date.
-You may not know for certain until the day before your wedding.
+- Order enough keepsake invitations for your immediate family and bridal party, for everybody else you will need to set up a digital invite (trust us – info, venues, important details may change up to the day before your wedding).
+We recomment PaperlessPost or Greenvelope.com

 - Have 3 lists of guests – those who will and must be there, Those you will invite if you can have up to 25, and those you will invite if you can have a full event (not more than 50-100 in most scenarios)